 Two episodes, "Pooh Oughta Be in Pictures" and "Cleanliness is Next to Impossible", are only available on long-out-of-print Region 2 videotapes, and another two, "To Bee or Not to Bee" and "Sorry, Wrong Slusher", are unavailable on home video in any format.

-- Long Runner: Lasted longer in reruns than in first run, actually.
-It was on ABC in first-run from 1988-91 (during the 1989-90 season it was paired up with the newly-moved-networks Gummi Bears as the Gummi Bears/Winnie-The-Pooh Hour), then reran until September of 1993.
-Reruns then started on ABC again in December 1995, lasting through the entirety of the One Saturday Morning block (solely to fill up the E/I quotient, however), continuing until that block's end in September 2002.
-And of course there were the seemingly endless amounts of Pooh-related VHS tapes released during the 90s, reruns on the Disney Channel from 1994 to 2006, and on Toon Disney from 1998 to 2008, to the point it probably made an observer think the show lasted way longer than it did.
+Long Runner: Lasted longer in reruns than in first run, actually.
+It started on The Disney Channel on January 17, 1988 and ran until April 10, 1988.
+It then moved to ABC in first-run from September 10, 1988 until October 26, 1991 (during the 1989-90 season it was paired up with the newly-moved-networks Gummi Bears as the Gummi Bears/Winnie-The-Pooh Hour), then aired reruns until September 4, 1993.
+Reruns then started airing on ABC again on December 9, 1995, lasting through the entirety of the One Saturday Morning block (mostly to fulfill E/I requirements, however), continuing until that block's end on September 7, 2002.
+And of course there were the seemingly endless amounts of Pooh-related VHS tapes released during the 90s, reruns on the Disney Channel from October 3, 1994 until September 1, 2006, and on Toon Disney from 1998 to 2008, to the point it probably made an observer think the show lasted way longer than it did.